zdravkov/kendo-docs/api/wrappers/jsp/grid/column-filterable.md

 # \<kendo:grid-column-filterable\>

-If set to true a filter menu will be displayed for this column when filtering is enabled for the grid.
+If set to true a filter menu will be displayed for this column when filtering is enabled.
 If set to false the filter menu will not be displayed.
 By default a filter menu is displayed for all columns when filtering is enabled via the filterable option.Can be set to a JavaScript object which represents the filter menu configuration.

 #### Example